-- a.
-The financial report of Raffles Capital Limited is in accordance with the Corporations Act 2001, including: - i.
-Giving a true and fair view of the company and consolidated entity's financial positions as at 31 December 2014 and of their performance for the year ended on that date; and - ii.
-Complying with Australian Accounting Standards and the Corporations Regulations 2001. - b.
-The financial report also complies with International Financial Reporting Standards as disclosed in Note 1.
+- (a) the financial report of Raffles Capital Limited is in accordance with the Corporations Act 2001 including: - (i) giving a true and fair view of the company's and consolidated entity's financial positions as at 31 December 2015 and of their performance for the year ended on that date; and - (ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and

+(b) the consolidated financial statements and notes or financial report also comply with International Financial Reporting Standards as disclosed in Note 2.

-Report on the Remuneration Report
+Report on the Remuneration report

-We have audited the remuneration report included on pages 11-12 of the attached report for the year ended 31 December 2014.
+We have audited the remuneration report included on pages 10-11 of the attached report for the year ended 31 December 2015.
 The directors of the company are responsible for the preparation and presentation of the remuneration report in accordance with s 300A of the Corporations Act 2001.
 Our responsibility is to express an opinion on the remuneration report, based on our audit conducted in accordance with Australian Auditing Standards.